ec-europa/europa-component-library/docs/Migrating-v3.md

 **Tag**

-- :boom: markup has been revised for the removable tag, no longer a button but a full link
+- :boom: the removable tag is no longer a button but a full link, therefore the `path` parameter must be added to the tag object
-- :boom: svg icon `.ecl-tag__icon-close` removed from component markup

 **Text area**